Praxis Tech Review

 Integration Assessment

-Single REST API plus hosted iFrame Cashier plus Hosted Payment Fields for embedded card capture.
-Documentation at docs.praxis.tech.
-Sandbox environment with test credentials.
-Typical integration runs 1-3 weeks for new merchants, dramatically shorter when you're on a pre-integrated platform — SoftSwiss rolled Praxis out to 300+ casino brands in a 3-hour deployment per the public case study.
+Single REST API plus a hosted iFrame Cashier plus Hosted Payment Fields for embedded card capture.
+Documentation at docs.praxis.tech, with a sandbox environment and test credentials.
+Typical integration runs 1-3 weeks for new merchants, and dramatically shorter when you're on a pre-integrated platform, since SoftSwiss rolled Praxis out to 300+ casino brands in a 3-hour deployment per the public case study.
 The eleven gaming-platform connectors mean most operators on those platforms don't write integration code at all.
-The catch: no public GitHub organization, no published SDKs, no npm packages.
-Integration is documentation-driven, not SDK-driven.
+The catch is that there is no public GitHub organization, no published SDKs and no npm packages, so integration is documentation-driven rather than SDK-driven.
 For PHP/Node/Python teams used to grabbing an official SDK and going, this is a friction point.
-Documentation quality is rated Good — clear, but doesn't match the polish of Stripe or Adyen.
+Documentation quality is rated Good, clear but not matching the polish of Stripe or Adyen.

 Risk & Compliance